Edward Coles: Family

 The Coles family was one of the First Families of Virginia.
-His great-grandfather, Walter Coles, had been a customs officer in Ireland who moved to what became Richmond, Virginia, and made his fortune as a merchant.
+His great-grandfather, Walter Coles, had been a customs officer in Enniscorthy, Ireland and died there in 1640.
 His grandfather John had been one of the petitioners requesting for Richmond to be recognized as a new town, and he continued to develop the family's business and social ties through marriage to the youngest daughter of Quaker merchant Isaac Winston.
 Edward Coles's father, John, or John II, developed Enniscorthy from a hunting camp into a profitable farm, and continued the family's business and social success.

 Edward Coles's maternal grandfather was born in Bermuda, and related to Virginia jurist St. George Tucker.
 His mother's maternal ancestors were among the "first & most respectable settlers at old Jamestown."

 Edward's elder brother, Isaac A. Coles, served as private secretary to both Thomas Jefferson and James Madison during their administrations.
 Thomas Jefferson's Monticello plantation was nearby in Albemarle County.
 Furthermore, the wife of James Madison, Dolley Payne Todd Madison, was Coles's first cousin, and Coles became a frequent guest at their Montpelier plantation also nearby.
 James Monroe owned Ash Lawn-Highland plantation on the other side of Green Mountain for 24 years (until forced to sell it in 1825 due to financial problems), and offered young Coles use of his library, although the relationship with this family was more distant since Monroe split his time at Oak Hill plantation in Loudoun County.

 Isaac managed and ultimately inherited Enniscorthy, subject to a life estate held by his mother, who died in 1826.
 His brother Walter had drawn his share of the inheritance early and managed Woodville plantation for many years before his father's death.
 John Coles III built a mansion called Estouteville on his inherited portion, and Tucker Coles built Tallwood plantation on the upper acres that he inherited—both married daughters of Sir Peyton Skipwith, the only baronet in Virginia.
 Their sister Rebecca became the second wife of South Carolina planter Richard Singleton, with whom she had five children.
 Her sister Elizabeth (Betsy) never married.
 Mary Coles married Robert Carter and moved to his nearby Redlands plantation.
 Their sister Emily married Richmond lawyer John Rutherfoord, who owned Tuckahoe plantation in Goochland County and later served as acting governor of Virginia (1841–42).
 Their son John Coles Rutherfoord witnessed the Civil War's devastation, and his grandson W.A.R.
 Goodwin became an Episcopal minister and helped found Colonial Williamsburg.
 Their sister Callie (Sarah) married Andrew Stevenson, who served as Speaker of the United States House of Representatives as well as American minister to the United Kingdom.